 Probiotic yoghurt is one way you can get more "good" bacteria in your diet.
-All yoghurts contain bacterial cultures that help set the yoghurt but probiotics also contain added probiotics.
+All yoghurts contain bacterial cultures that help set the yoghurt but some also contain added probiotics.

-When you look at the dairy chiller next time, look for the yoghurts that can 'probiotic cultures' such as Anchor Probiotic+ Greek yoghurt.
+When you look at the dairy chiller next time, look for the yoghurts that contain 'probiotic cultures' such as Anchor Probiotic+ Greek yoghurt.

 When your body is under pressure and is tense, the digestive system is one of the most affected systems in the body.
-If your body is tense and wound up, it can automatically go into 'fight or flight' mode, deprioritising digestion and other everyday processes. .
+If your body is tense and wound up, it can automatically go into 'fight or flight' mode, deprioritising digestion and other everyday processes.
 By taking a step back, reassessing and calming the mind and body with deep belly breathing and a regular meditation practise you can shift from a state of ‘fight or flight’ to a calmer and more even state of mind.
 This not only allows for a deeper level of relaxation but also may help with digestion.
-There are some fantastic apps available which can help with putting in place a regular meditation practise – Headspace and Insight Timer are some of the Anchor team's favourites.

 Making sure you are eating food from all the different food groups can help with achieving a balanced gut microbiome.
 Including an adequate amount of fibre in your diet is thought to be particularly important for gut health.